 - Jon Meacham, Pulitzer-Prize winning author and historian

-In the spring of 2016, SRG planned an event with elected officials and state leaders to celebrate the museum groundbreaking, featuring remarks from Pulitzer-Prize winning author Jon Meacham.
+In spring 2016, SRG planned an event with elected officials and state leaders to celebrate the museum groundbreaking, featuring remarks from Pulitzer-Prize winning author Jon Meacham.
 SRG also launched a statewide roadshow to educate and inform communities about the cutting-edge museum.
 In October 2018, SRG planned a grand opening and ribbon-cutting event to commemorate the new Tennessee State Museum.
 The event drew more than 400 attendees and generated state and national media coverage.
 The excitement generated by the grand opening celebration helped drive record-breaking attendance surpassing 4,500 visitors during the grand opening weekend.